Update November 2020.

 Here is a note that a supporter received from AAHA about this same question.
 AAHA seems to be saying that pet owners can dictate veterinary medicine as long as vets make money from it.

-It is up to the pet owner to make the decision that is right for his or her pet.
+She said it’s up to the pet owner to make the decision that is right for their animal.

 American Association of Feline Practitioners (AAFP) Cat Friendly Practice– “The Cat Friendly Practice® program is leading the movement to make veterinary care less stressful for cats and their caregivers.
 Established by the American Association of Feline Practitioners (AAFP) and the International Society for Feline Medicine (ISFM), the Cat Friendly Practice® program is a global initiative designed to elevate care for cats by reducing the stress for the cat, caregiver, and also the entire veterinary team.”
 AAFP Petition